-(1) General Requirements: To use the Alternative Calculation Method, a plan must file a Form 5500 and Schedule B, for the plan year preceding the premium payment year, that has -

-(i) vested benefit values reported in items 2b(1), 2b(2), and 2b(3);

-(ii) the interest rate, reported in item 6a(l), used to determine the vested benefit values;

-(iii) the assumed retirement age reported in item 6b; and

-(iv) assets reported in item 1b(2) or 2a.

-(2) Certification Requirements (in addition to plan administrator certification): For plans with 500 or more participants, an enrolled actuary must certify in item 7(c) that the unfunded vested benefits have been adjusted for the occurrence, if any, of a Significant Event and that the adjustment is consistent with generally accepted actuarial principles and practices.

-(3) Size Requirements: Plans with any number of participants may use this method.
+- (1) General Requirements: To use the Alternative Calculation Method, a plan must file a Form 5500 and Schedule B, for the plan year preceding the premium payment year, that has - (i) vested benefit values reported in items 2b(1), 2b(2), and 2b(3); - (ii) the interest rate, reported in item 6a(1), used to determine the vested benefit values; - (iii) the assumed retirement age reported in item 6b; and - (iv) assets reported in item 1b(2) or 2a.
+(For a plan year to which the first new mortality tables issued under Code section 412(l)(7)(C)(ii)(II) apply, an assets figure must be reported in item 2a.
+Under a proposed IRS rule published in the Federal Register on December 2, 2005 (at 70 FR 72260), such tables would not apply until 2007.) - (2) Certification Requirements (in addition to plan administrator certification): For plans with 500 or more participants, an enrolled actuary must sign the certification in item 9 to indicate that the unfunded vested benefits have been adjusted for the occurrence, if any, of a Significant Event and that the adjustment is consistent with generally accepted actuarial principles and practices. - (3) Size Requirements: Plans with any number of participants may use this method.
 However, plans with 500 or more participants that use this method must report unfunded vested benefits that reflect the occurrence, if any, of Significant Events listed in A.7., p.
-5.

-(4) Schedule A Filing Method: Check the applicable box under item 1(b).
-If your plan has fewer than 500 participants, check the box for item 1(b)(1).
-If your plan has 500 or more participants, check the box for item 1(b)(2).
+5. - (4) Schedule A Filing Method: Check the box for item 1(b). - c.

-c.
 Modified Alternative Calculation Method For Plans Terminating In Distress Or Involuntary Terminations.
 Under this special rule, plans terminating in distress or involuntary terminations may use a modified version of the Alternative Calculation Method.
 If you use this filing method, you must follow the instructions in Part F that tell you how to modify the ACM filing instructions when completing Schedule A.

-(1) General Requirements: The following plans may use this method:

-- Plans that issue notices of intent to terminate in a

-distress termination in accordance with ERISA section 4041(a)(2) setting forth a proposed termination date that is on or before the premium snapshot date; or

-- Plans for which the PBGC has initiated proceedings for an involuntary termination and has sought a termination date on or before the premium snapshot date.
+- (1) General Requirements: The following plans may use this method: - Plans that issue notices of intent to terminate in a distress termination in accordance with ERISA section 4041(a)(2) setting forth a proposed termination date that is on or before the premium snapshot date; or - Plans for which the PBGC has initiated proceedings for an involuntary termination and has sought a termination date on or before the premium snapshot date.

-Some plans terminating in distress or involuntary terminations may not file the Schedule B for the plan year preceding the premium payment year and therefore would not be able to use the Alternative Calculation Method to calculate unfunded vested benefits.
+Some plans terminating in distress or involuntary terminations may not file the Schedule B for the plan vear preceding the premium payment year and therefore would not be able to use the Alternative Calculation Method to calculate unfunded vested benefits.
 This filing method allows such plans to calculate unfunded vested benefits under a variation of the Alternative Calculation Method that uses vested benefit values and asset values from an earlier Schedule B than under the Alternative Calculation Method.
 The Schedule B used under this special rule must be for the plan year that includes (in the case of a distress termination) the proposed date of termination or (in the case of an involuntary termination) the termination date sought by the PBGC, or, if no Schedule B is filed for that plan year, the Schedule B for the preceding plan year.
-The Schedule B must have the entries required for the Alternative Calculation Method, as described in these instructions.
-(NOTE: Item references in the
+The Schedule B must have the entries required for the

-Alternative Calculation Method instructions are to the 2003 Schedule B. If the Schedule B you are using under this special rule is for an earlier year with different item numbers, use the corresponding item numbers listed in Part F.)
+Alternative Calculation Method, as described in these instructions.
+(NOTE: Item references in the Alternative Calculation Method instructions are to the 2005 Schedule B. If the Schedule B you are using under this special rule is for an earlier year with different item numbers, use the corresponding item numbers listed in Part F.)